micro-zoe/micro-app-chrome-plugin/DEVELOP.md

 3. found `dist.crx` change to `dist.zip`

+## How to make a release

+1. Open [https://github.com/micro-zoe/micro-app-chrome-plugin/releases](https://github.com/micro-zoe/micro-app-chrome-plugin/releases), click "Draft a new release" button.

+2. Choose a tag or create a new tag.
+The versioning follows the [Semantic Versioning 2.0.0](https://semver.org/) specification for semantic versioning.

+3. Fill in the version number as the title.
+Include the update details in the description.

+4. Upload the artifacts of the current version as attachments.

+5. Publish release.

+6. Modify the download link in README.md to an attachment link.

 ## Tips

 For WSL users, here's a trick you can develop in a linux sub system with hot reload, and preview in windows host system `Chrome` application: